F5Networks/f5-ci-docs/usage-marathon-poc.rst

 You do not need a pre-existing Mesos and Marathon environment.
 This guide will help you set one up in Amazon Web Services (AWS) using a cloud formation template (CFT). **If you do have an existing environment that you would like to use, you can skip step three below.**

-This usage guide also describes how to configure the analytics providers (e.g. BIG-IP® and the F5 Lightweight Proxy) to send data to a Splunk instance.
-Additionally, instructions are provided on how to install several F5 Splunk apps on the Splunk instance in order to process and display the data.
-If you do not have an available instance, Splunk offers a 60-day evaluation program at https://www.splunk.com/en_us/download/splunk-enterprise.html.
+This usage guide also describes how to configure the analytics providers (BIG-IP® and the F5 Lightweight Proxy) to send data to a Splunk instance.
+Additionally, instructions are provided for installing several F5 Splunk apps on the Splunk instance to process and display the data.
+If you do not already have an instance, Splunk offers a 60-day evaluation program at https://www.splunk.com/en_us/download/splunk-enterprise.html.

 Prerequisites
 -------------